erictt/computer-science-learning/source/_posts/cs6250/week-10-internet-surveillance-and-censorship.md

 ### Example DNS Censorship Techniques

 **DNS injection** is one of the most common censorship technique employed by the GFW.
-The GFW **uses a ruleset to determine when to inject DNS replies**[Quiz] to censor network traffic.
+The GFW **uses a ruleset(not src/dest IPs) to determine when to inject DNS replies to censor network traffic**[Quiz].
 To start with, it is important to identify and isolate the networks that use DNS injection for censorship.
 The authors of the paper titled “Towards a Comprehensive Picture of the Great Firewall’s DNS Censorship” use probing techniques and vantage points to search for injected paths and then evaluate the injection.

 When tested against probes for restricted and benign domains, the accuracy of DNS open resolvers to accurately pollute the response is recorded over 99.9%.
 The steps involved in DNS injection are:
 1. DNS probe is sent to the open DNS resolvers